 CHRC Steering Committee for the CSRR project

 CHRC is pleased to announce its CSRR Steering Committee members.
-The Steering Committee has been put together and activated to: offer general oversight on the process; give suggestions on the project; and, to serve as an external consultation process if/when need be.
-The Steering Committee will not be involved in the minutiae or CSRR workflow but rather works as an oversight mechanism and independent discussion board of senior advisors.
-CHRC wishes to thank the following individuals for graciously accepting the invitation to sit on this committee:
+The Steering Committee was formed to: offer general oversight on the process; give suggestions on the project; and, to serve as an external consultation process if/when need be.
+The Steering Committee is not involved in the minutiae or CSRR workflow; it works as an oversight mechanism and independent discussion board of senior advisors.
+CHRC thanks those who graciously accepted the invitation to sit on this committee:

 We look forward to your participation!

 This project’s success relies on the participation of all arts and culture sector stakeholders.
-Please contact us as indicated below at your convenience with any questions, concerns, or comments.
+Please contact us as indicated below if you have any questions, concerns, or comments.